Robin Tyler: Activism

-Tyler and her late wife, Diane Olson, sued the state of California in 2001 for the right to be married, launching a seven-year legal battle for marriage equality in the state.
-After winning their lawsuit, Tyler and Olson became the first lesbian couple to be married in Los Angeles.
+In 2004 Tyler and her late wife, Diane Olson, were the first couple to file a lawsuit against the state of California for the right to be married, launching a seven-year legal battle for marriage equality in the state.
+Ultimately it was their successful lawsuit that brought marriage equality to California.
+After winning their suit, Tyler and Olson became the first lesbian couple to be married in Los Angeles.
 The City Council of Los Angeles unanimously voted that their wedding day, June 16, 2008, should be known officially as “Marriage Equality Day."

-In 2000, Tyler organized the national movement to StopDrLaura.com, a campaign against the homophobic propaganda of radio personality Dr. Laura Schlesinger.
+In 2000, when radio host Dr. Laura Schlessinger called LGBTQ people "biological errors," among other slurs, Tyler became the National Protest Coordinator for StopDrLaura.com, spearheading a campaign against Schlessinger's homophobic propaganda.
+Protests were subsequently held across the country, including one produced by Tyler in front of Paramount Studios, the company slated to produce Schlessinger's new syndicated television talk show.
+Paramount Studios responded by promising that Dr. Schlessinger would no longer express anti-gay sentiments.
+To this Tyler quipped, "If (former Klan leader) David Duke were to do a cooking show and promised not to say anything about race, would any network still give him a show?
+We have a right to demand corporate responsibility to stop bigotry."
+Schelssinger's planned television show was subsequently canceled.

 In 2003, as the US Supreme Court was hearing the case Lawrence v.
 Texas, Tyler co-organized national demonstrations across the United States.
 When the decision from the court came down affirming that sodomy laws were unconstitutional, thousands of LGBTQ rights activists rallied by Tyler came together in celebrations across the country.